 Proper hydration is directly linked to the regeneration of skin cells, according to experts from the GH Nutrition Lab, which is the key to shining.

-Try to drink 8 to 10 cups a day of sugar-free drinks, such as water (even carbonated or fruit-infused), tea, and coffee.
+Try drinking 8 to 10 cups of sugar-free drinks, such as water (even carbonated or fruit-infused), tea, and coffee a day.

-However, unless your body is dehydrated, drinking more water than necessary will not help hydrate your skin.
+However, drinking more water than necessary will not help hydrate your skin unless your body is dehydrated.
 So there is no need to consume gallons.

 Please let us know if you find this guide on how to avoid dry skin in winter helpful.